Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 No, it's a fucking nobody.

-Clearly you're more tech savvy than me, but I also posted on local 0811 Pacific Time.
+Clearly, you're more tech-savvy than me, but I also posted on local 0811 Pacific Time.

-Um Wignats are horrible like FBA, but probably not worse.
+Wignats are horrible like FBA, but probably not worse.

-Were you explained when the cop let the protesters inside?
+Where you explained when the cop let the protesters inside?

-Oh, um, here's the thing, dude.
+Oh, well, here's the thing, dude.

 I did multiple January 6th videos.

-So yeah, Dan KG, that's where it is.
+So, yeah, Dan KG, that's where it is.

-Um, what else do we got here?
+What else do we got here?

 Really?

-They're gonna really box.
+They're gonna really box, bruh.

 Let me see here.